norio-ogawa/viya-operations-dashboard/README.md

 The goal of this dashboard is to help administrators quickly check the health of a SAS Viya environment with minimal clicks and filter changes.

+## Import

+Import the dashboard JSON file from the Grafana Dashboard Import page.

 ## Features

 - Focused on daily operational checks.